cecid/hermes-docs/docs/source/application.rst

       <as2To> as2To </as2To>
       <status> status </status>

-   Sample WSDL request for the message history web service:
+   Compose a sample SOAP request to get an AS2 message history:

    .. code-block:: java